 Virginia Canfield Drawings & Paintings

-After the first issue bombed at Mincer's, they were distributed free in motel rooms to benefit the advertisers.
+After the first issue bombed at Mincer's, the best magazine outlet, they were distributed free in motel rooms to benefit advertisers.

 Copies of "MAGAZINE" no longer exist, aside from my office copies and the file at Alderman Library at UVA, unless they threw it out.